-If the corporation has an NOL for its 2003 tax year, it may elect under section 172(b)(3) to waive the entire carryback period for the NOL and instead carry the NOL forward to future tax years.
-To do so, check the box on line 11 and file the tax return by its due date, including extensions (do not attach the statement described in Temporary Regulations section 301.9100-12T).
+If the corporation has an NOL for its 2006 tax year, it can elect under section 172(b)(3) to waive the entire carryback period for the NOL and instead carry the NOL forward to future tax years.
+To do so, check the box on line 11 and file the tax return by its due date, including extensions.
+Do not attach the statement described in Temporary Regulations section 301.9100-12T.
 Once made, the election is irrevocable.
 See Pub.
-542, section 172, and Form 1139 for more details.
+542, section 172, and Form 1139 for more details

-Corporations filing a consolidated return must also attach the statement required by Temporary Regulations section 1.1502-21T(b)(3)(i) or (ii).
+Corporations filing a consolidated return must also attach the statement required by Regulations section 1.1502-21(b)(3).